AustinMaddison/austinmaddison.github.io/content/notes/terminal-animations/index.md

 <div class="h-5"></div>

-Have you ever wondered how some of our favourite CLI/terminal programs are able to have..
+Have you ever wondered how some of our favourite CLI/terminal programs are able to have...

 **Colored Text**
 <image class="mx-auto mb-5 mt-2" src="batcat.png">